Somatic Therapy Frequently Asked Questions

 • key points from your intake form to build context and set an intention

-• psychoeducation to understand your nervous system better
+• psychoeducation based on polyvagal theory to understand your nervous system better

 • an opportunity and safe space to express your truth and emotion